2016 Newcastle City Council election

 The 2016 Newcastle City Council Council elections took place on 5 May 2016 to elect one third of the members of Newcastle City Council in England.
 The elections took place on the same day as other local elections.

-Despite the election, it was mathematically impossible for the Labour Party to lose control of the council given that only a third of seats are up for election.
-However, a number of key wards were in the spotlight.

 Target wards for parties

 The Labour Party sought to expand its representation throughout of the seat, capitalising on gains made in 2015 in areas such as North Jesmond.
 In 2015, Newcastle City Council leader Nick Forbes said he wanted to make Newcastle a 'Liberal Democrat-free zone’.
-Despite this however, many seats won the party in 2015 were held by the Liberal Democrats in 2016 including Fawdon, North Heaton and Castle.
+Despite this however, many seats won by the party in 2015 were held by the Liberal Democrats in 2016 including Fawdon, North Heaton and Castle.

 Seats up for election during this cycle were last up for election during 2012.
 A number of high-profile councillors were up for re-election including current council leader Nick Forbes.